skylerspark/old-site-archives/README.md

  <li><b>10/22-24/2019 : These lists do not mean Im constantly updating, I just want to explain the amount of time in between update sessions</b></li>
  <li>10/25/2019 : Updated the Contacts Page to include all my other Site Profiles and my Discord Tag</li>
  <li>10/25/2019 : Even more updates today, added the About Page, and renamed the Info Page to Debug, also moved some things.</li>
+ <li>10/25-30/2019 : Worked on huge improvements to Responsiveness, Site now functions on EVERY SCREEN SIZE!!!!
+Even old gen phones!</li>
 </ul>
 <hr>
 <br><br>
 My Page is currently NOT FINISHED, but is more Stable then the old site, which couldnt run correctly in all screen sizes.
 <br><br>
-<b>Edit: Tested on Ipad and Ipad Pro, Both Screen Sizes are Functional right now, Iphones/other Phones are a little unsupported right now!</b>
+<b>Edit: Tested on Ipad and Ipad Pro, Iphone 8, and Iphone 4, all screens are sized nicely and functional.
+I also tested other devices with chrome's device resolution simulator, pretty much all of them seemed to work!</b>